$2$-representation infinite algebras from non-abelian subgroups of $\operatorname{SL}_3$. Part II: Central extensions

 Instead, one might take a more geometric perspective.
 The invariant ring $R^G$ is the center of $R \ast G$, so a grading on $R \ast G$ induces one on $R^G$.
 Such a grading in turn defines a $\Bbbk^\ast$-action on $X = \operatorname{Spec}(R^G) = \Bbbk^3 /G$.
-In type (A), we showed in \cite{DramburgGasanova2} that these $\Bbbk^\ast$-actions can be identified with certain divisors in $X$.
+One can therefore ask how to characterise those $\Bbbk^\ast$-actions that necessarily come from higher preprojective cuts.
+In type (A), we showed in \cite{DramburgGasanova2} that these $\Bbbk^\ast$-actions can be identified with certain crepant divisors for $X$.
 Furthermore, in types (C) and (D), we produce in \cite{DramburgGasanova3} $3$-preprojective gradings on $R \ast G$ from those on $R \ast N$, where $N \leq G$ is an abelian normal subgroup and $G \simeq N \rtimes H$.
-As a byproduct, we obtain that the existence of a $3$-preprojective grading on $R \ast G$ is witnessed by a divisor in $\operatorname{Spec}(R^N)$, on which $H$ acts such that $X = \operatorname{Spec}(R^N)/H$.
-We therefore believe that the existence of certain divisors in $X$ is equivalent to the existence of a $3$-preprojective structure on $R \ast G$.
+As a byproduct, we obtain that the existence of a $3$-preprojective grading on $R \ast G$ is witnessed by a crepant divisor for $\operatorname{Spec}(R^N)$, on which $H$ acts such that $X = \operatorname{Spec}(R^N)/H$.
+We therefore believe that the existence of certain divisors in (a resolution of) $X$ or a closely related variety is equivalent to the existence of a $3$-preprojective structure on $R \ast G$.
 However, we have no apriori argument for why this should be expected.

 Since neither perspective is fully satisfactory, we finish by embracing the diversity of the subgroups of $\SL_3(\Bbbk)$, and simply state the classification according to the different types.